The desks we analyze

 How is this different from Gothamist, THE CITY, or the NYT’s New York Today?

-Those are excellent newsrooms, and we read all of them.
-New York Explained is the layer on top: instead of one outlet’s lens, every morning we pull about 33 sources across ten categories, cluster the same story wherever it was covered, and hand you one short read that names who benefits and who pays.
-You see the whole city, not one desk.
+Those are excellent newsrooms, and we analyze all of them.
+New York Explained is the layer on top: instead of one outlet’s lens, every morning we pull about 60 sources across nine categories, cluster the same story wherever it was covered, and hand you one short brief that explains what it means and ends with what to go do.
+You see all of New York, not one desk.

 Does it cover the outer boroughs and New York State, or just Manhattan?

-The whole city and the state that runs it.
-We deliberately read past Manhattan tunnel vision: the outer boroughs, Albany, the MTA capital plan, upstate when it shapes the city, and every local team from the Yankees to the Buffalo Bills.
-If it affects your block, your rent, your train, or your team, it is in scope.
+All five boroughs and the state that runs them.
+We deliberately see past Manhattan tunnel vision: the outer boroughs, Albany, the MTA capital plan, upstate when it shapes the city, and every local team from the Yankees to the Buffalo Bills.
+If it affects how you live here, it is in scope.

 Is New York Explained free?